cmu-optimal-control/cmu-optimal-control.github.io/docs/course_notes/dynamics/lec1.md

 where $u = \tau$.
 To provide names to everything, we call $x$ the pendulum's **state** and $f(x, u)$ the pendulum's **dynamics model**.

-Now, let's say we want to make the pendulum "do something;" specifically, move counter-clockwise.
+Now, let's say we want to make the pendulum "do something."
+Specifically, we want to make it move counter-clockwise.
 Then we need to apply some sort of *input* to the system.
 In the pendulum's case, we can apply a torque (from an imaginary motor at the base) which we defined as $u$.
-As hinted at before, we call $u$ our **control input**.
+As hinted earlier, we call $u$ our **control input**.

 ## Continuous-Time Dynamics

 ### General Form

 While the pendulum is a nice, specific, real-life example, we need to be able to express things more generally to extend the idea to other systems.
-The most general/generic way to write continuous-time dynamics for a *smooth sytem* is in the form
+The most general/generic way to write continuous-time dynamics for a *smooth sytem* is in the form,

 $$
 \dot{x} = f(x, u).
 $$

 Just like we did for the pendulum, we call $f$ the **dynamics**, $x \in \mathbb{R}^{n}$ the **state** (assume a vector for now), and $u \in \mathbb{R}^{m}$ the **input**.
-From a robotics perspective, smooth means that it doesn't involve things like rigid contact that cause discontinuous/switching behavior (we'll look at this later).
+From a robotics perspective, smooth means that it doesn't involve things like rigid contact that cause discontinuous/switching behaviors.
+We'll study this in greater detail in later lectures.

 Specifically for a mechanical system (most things in robotics), the state can be split into 2 pieces: